usds/erap-guidance/pages/digital-service-delivery/program-websites.md

 1. **Bite**: A headline sentence or two.
 2. **Snack**: A summary or abstract of the information.
 3. **Meal**: The full details.

+## Other items to address or include

+* Application checklists identifying all information and documents the applicant will need to provide.
+* Some qualified applicants will not be able to access or will not feel comfortable completing the ERA application online.
+To ensure that all eligible applicants have equal access to apply for assistance under the ERA program it's important to provide an alternate means of applying, such as a paper form or with support from ERA counselors.
+Some grantees have contracted with 2-1-1 systems or provided phone numbers for specialized ERA housing counselors.
+* Information around federal and state taxes.
+The [IRS has provided answers to federal tax questions](https://www.irs.gov/newsroom/emergency-rental-assistance-frequently-asked-questions).
+* Additional housing and homeowner resources.
+* A "frequently asked questions" section addressing any local issues, special concerns, and/or further clarifying your program guidance.

 ## Examples of ERA grantee program web sites